-Figure 4.16: Sleeve bearing
+Figure 4.17: Sleeve bearing

 - Axial clearance

 - Shaft

-- Bearing shell
+- Bearing shell 3.

-Motors equipped with sleeve bearings must be directly coupled to the driven machine or via a gearbox.
-This type of bearing does not allow coupling via pulleys or belts.
+Motors equipped with sleeve bearings must operate with direct coupling to the driven machine or by means of a gear box.
+This type of bearing does not allow belt drive.